 As I reflect on the images I have chosen I realise I am looking at works that cross boundaries between textile work and sculpture primarily but also with ceramics and sculpture in the work of Jennifer McCurdy – the artists or crafts people cross the boundaries between two different genres both in terms of the actual pieces but also in regards as to whether they are potters or textile artists or quilters or are they in the realms of visual arts i.e. sculptors or artists?
 I am unsure whether a definitive label is needed and whether the works need to fit in to one discipline or another – do these pieces reside in the craft lagoon or do they reside in the visual arts world or do I agree with Edmund de Waal in that the ‘lagoon’ does not exist?
 I can at least answer the last question because I do not feel that craft is separated from the visual art world in our modern age and that the lines have blurred to the point of no separation and that both different disciplines are now part of the same ocean.
 There is no question the two areas of craft and visual art have been separated throughout history, and perhaps with some justification in previous centuries but not total justification because I am not of the belief that craft is solely centred around technique because to reach the level of master craftsman a person must have a passion and therefore be able to put emotion into his work and also the ideas if the maker has been able to form the work of his own volition – yes the technique is absolutely crucial but surely that is also the case for any painter, sculptor or architect?

-Regarding my own work I have only created 1 piece that has the potential to cross boundaries between disciplines – this photograph is of a bag front that forms part of my final piece for A Creative Approach and is awaiting assessment at the moment.
+Regarding my own work I have only created 1 piece that has the potential to cross boundaries between disciplines due to reasons stated below – this photograph is of a bag front that forms part of my final piece for A Creative Approach and at the time of writing was awaiting assessment at the moment.
 I feel it crosses disciplines within the craft world at least and is on the cusp of crossing into the art world due to the combination of techniques.
 I do remember making a conscious decision in regards to wanting to cross the borders because of having been studying art history at the time and consequentially developing an interest in perspective in art – I used the photographs of trees to give the impression of a bridge from my original design but with altered perspective.

 I have been asked to find up to 4 examples of my work ‘to demonstrate crossing boundaries between disciplines, resisting labels associated with categories of visual art or changing the viewers understanding of the work by giving the work a contrary label’ but have at this point only made the above finished sample.